BardoBard/Bardrix/Docs/Bardrix_Reference.md

         - Sets the blue component of the color.
     - `a(a : uchar)`
         - Sets the alpha component of the color.
-    - `rgba(rgba : unsigned int)`
+    - `rgba(rgba : uint32_t)`
         - Sets the red, green, blue, and alpha components of the color.
+        - It's important to note that the order is RRGGBBAA.
+        - The components will be stored the same way as the `r`, `g`, `b`, and `a` methods.
+    - `abgr(abgr : uint32_t)`
+        - Sets the red, green, blue, and alpha components of the color.
-        - It's important to note that the order is inverted, meaning AABBGGRR.
+        - It's important to note that the order is AABBGGRR.
+        - The components will be stored the same way as the `r`, `g`, `b`, and `a` methods.
+    - `argb(argb : uint32_t)`
+        - Sets the red, green, blue, and alpha components of the color.
+        - It's important to note that the order is AARRGGBB.
         - The components will be stored the same way as the `r`, `g`, `b`, and `a` methods.
     - `r()`
         - **Returns** the red component of the color.